signalkraft/mypyllant-component/README.md

 * ECOTEC PLUS boiler + VR940F + sensoCOMFORT
 * ECOTEC PLUS boiler + VRT380f + sensoNET

-Not affiliated with Vaillant, the developers take no responsibility for anything that happens to your Vaillant devices because of this library.
+Not affiliated with Vaillant, the developers take no responsibility for anything that happens to your devices because of this library.

 ## Features